hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 ### Installation and use

-1. Clone this repository, navigate to the net-emissions-token-network directory, and run `npm install`
+Clone this repository, navigate to the net-emissions-token-network directory, and run `npm install`
-2. Copy the config for deploying to the Goerli testnet with `cp .goerli-config.js.example .goerli-config.js`.
-No edits are necessary unless you plan on deploying your own version of the contract to Goerli.

 #### Misc. contract commands